 |Panasonic GX7 (⇒ lft | rgt)||Four Thirds||15.8||4592||3448||1080/60p||22.6||12.2||718||70|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the G80 provides a higher video resolution than the E-M10 II.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the G80 provides a higher video resolution than the E-M10 II.
 It can shoot video footage at 4K/30p, while the Olympus is limited to 1080/60p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 The G80 and the E-M10 II are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 2360k dots.
-The following table reports on some other key feature differences and similarities of the Panasonic G80, the Olympus E-M10 II, and comparable cameras.
+The table below summarizes some of the other core capabilities of the Panasonic G80 and Olympus E-M10 II in connection with corresponding information for a sample of similar cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Panasonic G80 (⇒ rgt)||2360||no||3.0||1040||swivel||YES||4000||9.0||6.2||YES|